StudioEtrange/tango/README.md

 ### Let's encrypt and non default port for main area

 * If you change the network ports of main area to other ports than 80/443, you have to use change the letsencrypt method from `HTTP Challenge` to `DNS Challenge`
-    * By default Mambo uses the `HTTP Challenge` which *requires* port 80/443 to be opened (https://docs.traefik.io/user-guides/docker-compose/acme-http/).
+    * By default tango uses the `HTTP Challenge` which *requires* port 80/443 to be opened (https://docs.traefik.io/user-guides/docker-compose/acme-http/).
     * Otherwise you need to configure API to access to your DNS provider to set the `DNS Challenge` (https://docs.traefik.io/user-guides/docker-compose/acme-dns/)

 * How-to : in your user conf file